 There is a master volume control but you’ll need to turn it up almost all the way to get a reasonable volume out of it.
-A 12-watt speaker system is very low power and more artificial in piano sound in my opinion and way behind some of the other digital pianos out there including the Casio PX-870.
+A 12-watt speaker system is very low power and more artificial in piano sound in my opinion and way behind some of the other digital pianos out there including the newer Casio PX-870.
 For just $100 more the Casio PX-870 has 40 watts of power going into 4 speakers and the piano polyphony power is 256-note polyphonic vs 64 notes in the Yamaha YDP-103.

 To put this all in perspective, the lower priced Yamaha P-125 portable 88 key digital piano at just $699 with the same same GHS key action has a much better 192-note polyphony piano sound chip with more natural dynamic tonal range and expression, along with slightly more powerful internal amplifiers going through 4 speakers instead of just two speakers.

 Although you would still need to add an optional stand, triple pedal unit, and bench to that P-125 to get it to look and operate more like a real piano, the price then would be about the same between both models but the P-125 would be a much better piano.

 The YDP-103 has just 10 instrument sounds accessed by the function button, a digital metronome, transpose function, a USB output to external device, and 2 headphone jacks for private practice, digital touch sensitivity control, and a few other features.
 However, this model has no recording features to use for recording your practice sessions and playing it back so you can hear what you are doing and being able to better understand improvements you might need to make in playing a particular song.

 The cabinet is attractive and has a sliding key cover, brass color triple pedal unit, and a traditional music rack to hold your music.